 A team of seven, 4 Instructors (3 Staffordshire Fire and Rescue Service and one Welsh Ambulance) 2 assessors all SESHAA Members and a facilitator from FIREAID will fly out to Dushanbe on the 18th September to undertake a Training Programme in Dushanbe and Khorog Tajikistan.

-SESHAA are now in our 23rd year of operation and look forward to a successful year of projects.
+SESHAA are now in our 25th year of operation and look forward too many more successful years of projects.

 For further information, to request an application for membership or to offer help with funding or sponsorship please contact: email@example.com